microsoft/DirectX-Specs/d3d/SamplerFeedback.md

 #### MinMip feedback map

 ##### Structure
-MinMip feedback maps do not have mip levels.
+MinMip feedback maps, when decoded, do not have mip levels.

 ##### Interpretation